adamwatters/homepage/index.md

 title: About
 ---

-I'm a web engineer in New York City.
-Currently I'm hacking on [Picaday](https://picaday.club/) and on the lookout for opportunities to join talented teams working on ambitious projects.
+Frontend Developer in New York.
 I also like to [make](http://www.instructables.com/member/adamwatters/) and [build](https://www.instagram.com/adam.watters/) things IRL.

 I worked at [TheLadders](https://www.theladders.com/) and [HealthKick](https://www.health-kick.com/).
 Before that I spent a few months at [The Recurse Center](https://www.recurse.com/) writing a ton of Javascript, mostly in the form of web apps and in-browser games.